ss-invention/IT-Networking-Projects/Project-1/README.md

     - VLAN 10 (for Admin/IT)
     - VLAN 20 (for Finance/HR)
     - VLAN 30 (for Reception/CS)
--	Connect the End-devices with the Switch, which are located in the different VLAN's.
+-	Connect the End-devices to the Switch, which are located in the different VLANs.

 <img src="SOHO Network Design.PNG" alt="SOHO Network Topology Design">

 ## Network Configuration

-Before Configuring anything - First, We need to Enable the Cisco Switch or Router and Open the Configure Mode.
+Before configuring anything,  we need to enable the Cisco Switch or Router and open the Configure Mode.

-We can Enable the Cisco Switch or Router by applying these steps :
+We can enable the Cisco Switch or Router by applying these steps :

 1. Click on the Switch/Router.
 2. Choose the CLI - Command Line Interface option.
-3. CLI Will Show - Would you like to enter the initial configuration dialog? [yes/no] : Type "No", then **Enter**.
+3. CLI Will Show - Would you like to enter the initial configuration dialog? [yes/no]: Type "No", then **Enter**.

        Switch>               (User EXEC Mode)

-4. To Enable the Switch/Router, We use enable command.
+4. To Enable the Switch/Router, we use the "enable" command.

        Switch> enable
        Switch#               (Privileged EXEC Mode)

-5. To Open the Configure Mode, We use config terminal command.
+5. To Open the Configure Mode, we use the "configure terminal" command.

-       Switch# config terminal
+       Switch# configure terminal
        Switch(config)#       (Global Configuration Mode)

 ### Step - 1 : Create VLANs on the Switch